Storen (mountain): Name

-Disputes
+Ascents

-Slingsby's first ascent in 1876 was hailed as a major achievement, and Johannes Heftye soon felt it eclipsed his own first ascent of Store Knutsholstinden the year before.
+Slingsby's first ascent in 1876 was hailed as a major achievement, and Johannes Heftye soon felt it eclipsed his own first ascent of Knutsholstinden the year before.
 He set out to ascend Storen in 1880 and successfully used the popular route that is now named after him to reach the summit.
 This route is significantly more difficult than Slingsby's route, and also more difficult than Heftye's own route on Store Knutsholstind, however, Heftye downplayed this achievement to emphasize his own first ascent.
 His main claim was that Store Knutsholstind was at least as difficult as Storen, thus, must be regarded a first grade mountain.

 While Heftye's route on Store Knutsholstind may have been slightly more difficult than Slingsby's route on Storen, Heftye was at the time unaware that there were an easier route on Store Knutsholstind.
 Slingsby was approached by Marie Sønstenes, a woman who lived on farm near Store Knutsholstind, who claimed that she knew a straightforward route.
 Together, they ascended the mountain by this route.
 Heftye, who was very outspoken against female mountaineers, was humiliated and deeply offended.

+It is part of the Skagastøl Traverse, one of Norway's most challenging climbing routes.
+The first ascent of the traverse was made by George Wegner Paus, Harold Raeburn, Kristian Lous and Kristian Tandberg on 5 August 1902.